 Despite what the FDA says, you cannot get enough Vitamin D from “Vitamin D enriched” foods, such as Vitamin D milk.
+(Plus, milk is probably the #1 most potent acne-causing food – read why here.)
 The FDA guidelines are horribly out of date and haven’t caught up with the latest research.
-See why in the next section:
+See why in the next section.

 It’s absolutely critical that you take the right type of Vitamin D – for example, Vitamin D2 (ergocalciferol) is commonly found in drugstores, but the majority of current research suggests that D2 is not nearly as effective as natural sun-derived Vitamin D.

 Instead, make sure you’re getting cholecalciferol, also known as Vitamin D3, which precisely mimics the natural Vitamin D your skin makes from direct sun.

 If you can’t find D3 in 5,000 IU amounts, you can buy pills with less D and stack them (e.g. take 5 capsules daily with 1,000 IU D3).
 As another option, this brand is an affordable choice that doesn’t include any vegetable oils or other problematic ingredients.